Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - For FITS, inspect mask boundaries and colour/opacity transfer at representative values.
 - For geometry, inspect winding, transparency, lines, points, and scene rotation as applicable.

-Repository tests provide additional synthetic coverage:

-- `extra/test/VolumeLayerTest.java` exercises axis permutations, non-zero reference coordinates, PC and CD matrices, blank masks, rendering, and state restoration;
-- `extra/test/AssimpModelLoaderTest.java` exercises scene metadata placement, geometry, materials, depth, rendering, and state restoration;
-- `extra/test/create_coconut_samples.py` generates and validates the paired reference products.
+Repository tests provide additional synthetic coverage of volume WCS and masks, scene placement and materials, primitive rendering, depth behaviour, rendering-state restoration, and generation of the paired reference products.

 # Current extension points